x

 • Westbound Madison Street at East Union Street and 12th Avenue East

-Road crews installed steel platforms that lift the arriving buses so the wheelchair ramp matches the level of the platform.
+Road crews installed steel platforms that lifted the arriving buses so the wheelchair ramp would match the level of the platform before service began on the newest RapidRide line.

 For those with disabilities, especially those unable to drive, a bus ride can mean freedom.